apollographql/apollo-ios/docs/source/swift-scripting.md

 >**BEFORE YOU START**: Remember, you need to have a locally downloaded copy of your schema and at least one `.graphql` file containing an operation in your file tree.
 If you don't have **both** of these, code generation will fail.
 Read the section above if you don't have an operation set up!

-1. Select your target folder.
+1. Set up the URL for the folder where the root of your target that you wish to generate code for is:

     ```swift:title=main.swift
     let targetURL = sourceRootURL
                     .appendingPathComponent("Sources")
                     .appendingPathComponent("MyTarget")
+    ```

-    // Make sure the folder actually exists
+    Again, you may want to make sure the folder exists before proceeding:

+    ```swift:title=main.swift
     try FileManager
           .default
           .apollo_createFolderIfNeeded(at: targetURL)
     ```

-2. Set up your options object.
+2. Set up your `ApolloCodegenOptions` object.
 In this case, we'll use the constructor that [sets a bunch of defaults for you automatically](./api/ApolloCodegenLib/structs/ApolloCodegenOptions#methods):

     ```swift:title=main.swift
     let options = ApolloCodegenOptions(targetRootURL: targetRootURL)
     ```

+    This will create a single file called `API.swift` in the target's root folder.

-3. Now actually run the code generation:
+3. Add the code to run code generation:

     ```swift:title=main.swift
     do {